Akudo Nnamani left the pointer hovering around the options listed under “Marital Status.”

 “Nonso, what are you doing?”
 Her tone a mixture of surprise and annoyance.

 He sighed, then hung his head.
-“I’m sorry, I should have probably made my feelings known to you before doing that but I just couldn’t help myself.”
+“I’m sorry, I’m sorry… I just couldn’t help myself.”

 “What do you mean?”
-She asked, not wanting to believe what she was hearing.
+She asked, sliding farther from him on the couch and not wanting to believe what she was hearing.

 He looked up at her, his eyes meeting hers.